centre-for-humanities-computing/embedding-projection/README.md

 ![Annotator Correlation](./img/Annotator_Corr.png)

+### Defining the positive- and negative centroids from gold-standard annotations.
+As an attempt to improve the correlation to the gold-standard I defined the model by turning gold-standard human ratings into binary positive/negative. if (rating >= 7), then == positive. if (rating <= 3) then == negative. this imrpoved correlation by 0.02:
+![./img/Scatterplot_fiction4_w_Person_MiniLM.png]

+#### Changing to the larger MPNET-base-v2 model the correlation further improved:
+![./img/Scatterplot_fiction4_w_Person_MPNET.png]

 ## We now try to the method on a more complex setting such as Linguistic Acceptability
 This metric can be found in the glue/cola test-set, formally defined as:
 "*The Corpus of Linguistic Acceptability consists of English acceptability judgments drawn from books and journal articles on linguistic theory.
 Each example is a sequence of words annotated with whether it is a grammatical English sentence.*"